ibm-cloud-docs/dl/faqs.md

 The new {{site.data.keyword.dl_short}} performs better as it's not required to exist inside your global VRF for classic IaaS.
 It is a true access platform to all of {{site.data.keyword.cloud_notm}}.

-## Where can I find Direct Link pricing and what do I pay for?
-{: #pricing-billing}
-{: faq}

-### Where do I find cost estimates for Direct Link offerings?
-{: #pricing}
-{: faq}

-You can estimate the cost of a service using the cost estimator on the provisioning pages for Direct Link offerings.
-For example, [log in to the IBM Cloud console](/interconnectivity/direct-link) and click **Order Direct Link**.
-Then, choose to order Direct Link Connect or Direct Link Dedicated.
-As you complete the ordering form, cost estimates appear in the Summary side panel.

-### In terms of cost, what do I pay for?
-{: #cost}
-{: faq}

-There are two pricing plans: metered and unmetered.
-Metered has a port fee and bill per GB egressed across the {{site.data.keyword.dl_short}}.
-Unmetered billing has a higher port fee and no usage charges, which are ideal for customers who consistently egress traffic across their direct link.

-### Can I change billing options after my direct link is provisioned?
-{: #switch-billing-options}
-{: faq}
-{: support}

-Yes, you can change billing options after a direct link is provisioned, regardless of whether you chose global or local routing.
-For example, to change from metered to unmetered billing, navigate to the Details page of the direct link and click **Edit**.
-In the side panel, select **Unmetered** in the Billing section, review the updated information, then agree to the prerequisites and click **Submit**.

-### When does billing begin with {{site.data.keyword.dl_short}}?
-{: #when-does-billing-begin-with-dl}
-{: faq}

-The fees for {{site.data.keyword.dl_short}} cover the cost of service termination on the {{site.data.keyword.cloud_notm}} infrastructure.

-Infrastructure services are billed in advance and begin upon acceptance of a client’s order.
-However, due to the nature of {{site.data.keyword.dl_full_notm}}, the {{site.data.keyword.dl_short}} service billing begins when a BGP session is established with {{site.data.keyword.cloud_notm}}, or 30 days after the order is submitted.

-Billing stops after (1) you request a circuit to be deleted, and (2) the provider has de-provisioned the circuit.

-### What extra charges will I incur from other parties with {{site.data.keyword.dl_short}}?
-{: #what-additional-charges-will-i-incur-from-other-parties-with-dl}
-{: faq}

-You might have extra charges from your provider.
-See to your carrier or service provider for their fee information.

 ## What are the tools for monitoring the consumption of resources associated with the service, as well as the costs and the quality of the service?
 {: #view-egress-usage}